-Elder Scrolls 6: Release date and everything to know
+Elder Scrolls 6: Everything you need to know about the Skyrim sequel

 The trailer we've embedded above is about as official as news has come regarding The Elder Scrolls 6 - it was shown off by Bethesda at E3 back in 2018 to a huge reception.
 Fans, understandably, got insanely excited about the possibility that they'd be adventuring around a new game world within a couple of years.

 Well, time makes fools of us all, and since then there's been nary a peep about the game.
-Our hopes and dreams for a 2021 launch are now in tatters, and the old tidbits of information aren't going to matter.
-Pete Hines is basically the top messaging and marketing bod at Bethesda, and dropped this bombshell when asked by a fan on Twitter for details on the game last year:
+Pete Hines is basically the top messaging and marketing bod at Bethesda, and dropped this bombshell when asked by a fan on Twitter for details on the game a long while back in 2020:

-It’s after Starfield, which you pretty much know nothing about.
-So if you’re coming at me for details now and not years from now, I’m failing to properly manage your expectations.— Pete Hines (@DCDeacon) May 10, 2020
+Well, we now know a lot more about Starfield, including the fact that it comes out in 2023 - but sadly, that means TES 6 is still on the back-burner.
+Bethesda supremo Todd Howard confirmed in an interview with IGN in June 2022 that the next Elder Scrolls game was still in pre-production.

-We don't want to alarm anyone, but people have rightly concluded from this that if we're years from even hearing about The Elder Scrolls 6, we're even further from being able to play it.
-The fact appears to be that Bethesda is concentrating on its new IP, Starfield, for the moment.
+That means that we're not feeling optimistic at all about when it might actually be pencilled in for release.
+Realistically, we think late 2025 is the absolute earliest it could possibly be finished for, and we think sometime in 2026 is a smarter bet right now, if not later.

 The Elder Scrolls 6 setting and story